Media portrayals of transgender people: Painting

-Displayed in the Portland Art Museum and seen as one of the earliest paintings of gender fluidity painted sometime between 1740-1760, Giuseppe Bonito's "II Femminiello" is a medium oil on canvas measuring 77.1 by 63.2 centimeters.
+Displayed in the Portland Art Museum and seen as one of the earliest paintings of gender fluidity painted sometime between 1740–1760, Giuseppe Bonito's "II Femminiello" is a medium oil on canvas measuring 77.1 by 63.2 centimeters.
 "Femminielli" was directly translated to "little female-men" to refer to cross-dressers in 18th century Italian society.
 The term was associated with the "third sex" and was accepted by society, even used with endearment toward these cross-dressers, mostly coming from poverty stricken neighborhoods that were seen to bring good luck, combining the strength of both males and females.
 The term "femminiello" is not to be directly compared to the term transgender but as a separate somewhat parallel term used in Italian culture.
 Known to work in the genre "pittora ridicula" (ridiculous paintings), Bonito's intentions of his depiction of the "femminiello" is unclear.
 According to Sotheby, "in these pictures, artists chose subjects from the lower classes and depicted them in mildly amusing ways or situation, and often with moralizing overtones."

 Early portrayals of non-conforming in paintings not only appeared in Western paintings but also from all other places.
-Hosoda Eisui's "Wakashu with a Shoulder-Drum" (1769-1770) is a notable piece that has only recently deserved the recognition it deserves.
+Hosoda Eisui's "Wakashu with a Shoulder-Drum" (1769–1770) is a notable piece that has only recently received recognition.
 "Wakashu" were recognized as their own gender, determined by sex, age, physical appearance, and the role they played in the sexual hierarchy that was present in the Edo Period.
 In art, they were portrayed as indeterminable gendered people, but in real life, they were seen as desirable to both men and women.
 The term described males who had not completed the "genpuku," the Japanese coming-of-age traditional ritual who were oftentimes identified by their hairstyle, "a slightly shaven crown flanked by side locks," which differed from a man who would have no crown, only featuring side locks.
-During the Edo period (1603-1868), gender was not binary in Japan, and gender dynamics were also influenced by age and appearance, not just sex.
+During the Edo period (1603–1868), gender was not binary in Japan, and gender dynamics were also influenced by age and appearance, not just sex.
 However, since the making of this painting and the 1700s, gender relationships have changed in Japan due to Western colonization during the late 19th century.
 At the Royal Ontario Museum, "Wakashu with a Shoulder-Drum" was displayed from May 27 to November 27, 2016 in "A Third Gender: Beautiful Youths in Japanese Edo-Period Prints and Paintings," the first exhibition in North America to highlight gender dynamics, featuring the Wakashu, in the Edo Period of Japan.